 All reports must be duly registered as per section 10.7 below.

-Once a report has been filed with the FIU against a client, the needful shall be done by the Company to register this client as 'high-risk' in its register of high risk clients.
+Once a report has been filed with the FIU against a client, the needful shall be done by the Company to register this client

-10.7 Recording of internal and external disclosures

-Regulation 30 (1)(a) of the FIAML Regulations 2018 requires the financial institution to establish and maintain a register of all ML/TF internal disclosures made to the MLRO or Deputy MLRO.
+10.7 Recording of internal and external disclosures Regulation 30 (1)(a) of the FIAML Regulations 2018 requires the financial institution to establish and maintain a register of all ML/TF internal disclosures made to the MLRO or Deputy MLRO.